myTerminal/super-emacs/README.md

 All configuration files under [.emacs.d/super-emacs](.emacs.d/super-emacs) with a name starting with `config-` can be extended by creating another file next to it with the same name but ending with a `-custom.el`.
 For example, if you plan to extend the file [config-packages.el](.emacs.d/super-emacs/config-packages.el), you can create a file with the name `config-packages-custom.el` next to it in order to hold custom configuration. *super-emacs* will load the original file first followed by the custom file (if it exists) in the right order as designed and you will achieve the effect you desire.
 Whenever there's an update to the original file, there will be no merge conflicts and life would be so much simpler!

-## References
+## More

-If you are looking for a light-weight configuration, try [ample-emacs](https://github.com/myTerminal/ample-emacs).
+If you're looking for a light-weight setup, try [ample-emacs](https://github.com/myTerminal/ample-emacs).

-For an even more comprehensive configuration, refer to my [dotfiles](https://github.com/myTerminal/dotfiles).
+For an even more comprehensive setup, refer to my [dotfiles](https://github.com/myTerminal/dotfiles).